suvigyavijay/tiny-llm/book/src/week2-06-continuous-batching.md

 [📚 Reading: Optimizing LLM Serving with Continuous Batching](https://www.databricks.com/blog/llm-serving-simplified-nvidias-tensorrt-llm)

-## Task 1: Implement Continuous Batching
+## Task: Implement Continuous Batching

 In this task, you will implement the `batch_generate` function, which orchestrates the continuous batching process.
+We have included tests for various numbers of prompts, prompt lengths, and empty prompts.

 ```
 src/tiny_llm/batch.py